dcooney/instant-images/README.txt

 = Do I need an account at Pexels? =
 No, we provide an API for you to use, however you can get your own by signing up for a free account at [Pexels](https://pexels.com/).

+= Do I need an account at Openverse? =
+No, an Openverse account is not required.

 == Installation ==